 Dr. Martin Luther King, Jr. received the Nobel Peace Prize in 1964 for his nonviolent campaign against racism.
 He was killed by a white racist four years later.

 Martin Luther King III (“Marty”) was five years old when his father gave his famous speech in Washington D.C., “I have a dream …” Though he was terrified when his father was arrested, he learned that his father went to jail to help others who are less fortunate.
 Marty marched alongside his father; his father’s courage made him feel safe.
-When Marty was in third grade, he would be a recipient of his father’s and other’s Civil Rights Movement work; he would be going to a new desegregated school.
+When Marty was in third grade, he would be a recipient of his father’s and other’s Civil Rights Movement work; he would be going to a newly desegregated school.
 Marty’s father gave his life for his dream of kids attending the same schools, not being judged by the color of their skin.
-In this loving memoir, Marty shows us another side of the Civil Rights Movement icon: that of devoted and playful father making the world better for his kids as well as all children.
+In this loving memoir, Marty shows us another side of the Civil Rights Movement icon: that of a devoted and playful father making the world better for his kids as well as all children.
 Marty was only 10 years old when his father was killed.
 He, too, is a human rights advocate and community activist. [picture book, ages 6 and up]

 The House That Jane Built: A Story About Jane Addams by Tanya Lee Stone

 Jane Addams was the second woman to receive the Nobel Peace Prize in 1931.
 She founded the Women’s International League for Peace and Freedom in 1919, and worked for many years to get the great powers to disarm and conclude peace agreements.